 How can managers spot the signs of mental health?

-42% of staff have called in sick to work feigning a physical illness, when in fact they’re suffering from mental health issues.
+It is believed that up to 95% of men who call in sick to work because of a mental health problem fail to declare the real reason due to the stigma attached to such problems.
 All is not lost – there are tell-tale signs that fleet managers can look for to help determine the well-being of employees who are behaving out of character.
 These include:

 How can managers support the mental health well-being of employees?

 First things first, make sure that the relevant policies and procedures concerning health and well-being are in place and have been circulated amongst staff.
 Work alongside the human resources and health and safety departments to include driving best practice, how to spot the symptoms of mental health, what to do if feeling unwell and the help that is available.

 Fleet management software can play its part by ensuring delivery of relevant training manuals and documents, declaring that they have been distributed, read and signed to state that the information has been understood.
 Such systems can be the ideal storage solution for confidential employee information, helping companies to meet with the relevant GDPR compliance requirements.

 - Continuous awareness through internal communications and training plans

 - Driver risk assessments

 - Accessibility to health and well-being checks

 - Use of telematics to monitor driving behaviour

 - Incorporation of managing stress sessions into training